 Judicial races are on the ballot.
 We launched our first-ever judicial election guide to help you learn more about the candidates so you can make an informed decision before Election Day, Tuesday, November 8.

 Judicial races often go unnoticed but are crucial to reforming our broken criminal legal system.
 These judges can reduce incarceration rates, help people seek treatment for substance use disorder, keep children out of adult prisons, and more.
 However, they could also make these problems even worse by increasing incarceration and denying people the support and rehabilitation they really need.

-Early voting is open Thursday, May 12, through Saturday, May 14.
-You do not need an excuse to vote early in-person.
+You can vote in-person on Election Day, Tuesday, November 8, vote early in-person, or vote by mail.
 Visit our Voter Information Center to learn more about voting, see where to vote, view a sample ballot, and more.

 The guide is based on responses to a questionnaire developed by our legal team.
 It gauges candidates’ views on topics such as self-representation in court, police misconduct, and more.
 The responses and non-responses are shared verbatim on our website without any editing.
 The ACLU of Kentucky is non-partisan, so we do not endorse candidates and do not encourage people to vote for any particular candidate.
 This guide is simply a survey we hope will give you some of the information you need to learn about the candidates and make an informed decision.